Frequently Asked Questions

 However, the IGTO may investigate whether an ATO audit was conducted fairly and lawfully, for example, where information reasonably suggests that the ATO’s actions were unfair.
 If the IGTO investigation finds unfairness in the way that the ATO auditors determined the amount of tax raised, then the IGTO may make non-binding recommendation for the ATO to take action to address that unfairness.
 However, this ATO action may not result in a change of the amount of tax that was raised.

 Taxpayers can challenge the amount of tax raised in ATO audits in a review process called the objection and appeal process (set out in Part IVC of the Taxation Administration Act 1953).
-Under this process, if the amount of tax that the auditors raised was incorrect, the amount of tax will be changed where the taxpayer can show what the correct amount should be.
+Under this process, if the amount of tax that the auditors raised was incorrect, the amount of tax will be changed where the taxpayer can show that what the auditors raised was excessive and show what the correct amount should be.

 If you believe that the amount raised is incorrect, you may challenge the decision by lodging an objection with the ATO.
 Information on how to object is available on the ATO’s website.